genxapi/genxapi/docs/context.md

 ## Overview

-`client-api-generator` is a meta-orchestrator that coordinates SDK delivery from OpenAPI specification through to packaged release artefacts.
-It discovers configuration, delegates code generation to Orval, Kubb, or any other generator you register, then manages versioning, Git automation, and registry publishing.
+`client-api-generator` is a meta-orchestrator that still behaves like a client API generator from the user’s perspective.
+It coordinates SDK delivery from OpenAPI specification through to packaged release artefacts: discovering configuration, delegating code generation to the engines defined by your templates, then managing versioning, Git automation, and registry publishing.
 The goal is to replace hand-rolled scripts with a repeatable, configuration-driven workflow that runs the same way on a laptop or in CI.

 ## Architecture at a glance